lillyBC/bcTampermonkeys/README.md

     - /do /bind [PlayerNumber]: Binds the numbered player in the chatroom in wooden restraints
     - /do /web [PlayerNumber]: Binds the numbered player in the chatroom in web
     - /do [gagon|gagoff]: Toggles the gagspeak code if used together with this script
+    - /face [smile|evil|scared]: changes expression of the face
+    - /face blush [1-7]: Sets blush level.
+7 is short of breath
+    - /clothes [name]: Changes player's clothes to the named wardrobe set